shakacode/react_on_rails/docs/guides/configuration.md

   config.random_dom_id = true # default

   # defaults to "" (top level)
-  config.node_modules_location = "client" # If using webpacker you should use "".
+  config.node_modules_location = "client" # If using Shakapacker you should use "".

-  # If you're using the standard rails/webpacker configuration of webpack, then rails/webpacker
+  # If you're using the standard Shakapacker configuration of webpack, then Shakapacker
   # will automatically modify or create an assets:precompile task to build your assets.
 If so,
   # set this value to nil.
 Alternatively, you can specify `config.build_production_command`
   # to have react_on_rails invoke a command for you during assets:precompile.
   # The command is either a script or a module containing a class method `call`
   # In this example, the module BuildProductionCommand would have a class method `call`.
-  config.build_production_command = "RAILS_ENV=production bin/webpacker"
+  config.build_production_command = "RAILS_ENV=production bin/shakapacker"

   # NOTE:
-  # When specifying `build_production_command`, you need to disable `rails/webpacker`
+  # When specifying `build_production_command`, you need to disable `rails/shakapacker`
-  # configuration by setting `webpacker_precompile: false` in your `config/webpacker.yml` file.
+  # configuration by setting `shakapacker_precompile: false` in your `config/shakapacker.yml` file.

   # See bottom for an example of the BuildProductionCommand module.
   # config.build_production_command = BuildProductionCommand